alexprice1/Bold/README.md

 1. **dontUseRedisTTL:** do not use a ttl for redis.
 1. **ttl:** Time in seconds until redis expires documents.
 Defaults to 3600.
 1. **onlineUsersConfig:** An object with configuration options to use socket.io-online-users.
+1. **addSocketsToRoom:** A function that is called every API call that allows you to add a socket/user to a room for socket.io.
+The function has two arguments: (session, socket);

 ## Components